DependableSystemsLab/LLTFI/tutorials/DSN26/Extra_NLP_Activity.md

    ```

   The task here is sentiment analysis and the prediction for any input is either 'Positive' or 'Negative'.
-  In this example, input 0 is chosen, which corresponds to the input: "It is a bright, sunny day".
+  In this example, input 0 is chosen, which corresponds to the input: "**It is a bright, sunny day.**"
   The expected sentiment output for this input is **Positive**.